How did I get here?

 but only a few will be able to give you the freedom to set your own path without suggesting you to imitate them”

-April: One week of advanced workshop with Kanna Sensei from Tokio and Kagura-san at Barcelona.
+April: One week of advanced workshop with Kanna Sensei from Tokyo and Kagura-san at Barcelona.

 Hojojutsu from Itatsu-ryu school: Hojo shibari, Jyumonji Shibari.
 Honnawa, torinawa, hishi shibari, kikkou shibari, hikitokena, hayanawa, hikitokenawa (kirinawa) which was used in people that were going to be beheaded.